 Fly from Johannesburg to Manzini also known as the ‘hub of Swaziland.’
 Swaziland is also a great road trip destination and easily accessible en route from Johannesburg to Mozambique or as a stopover pre or post safari in Kruger National Park.

 ZAMBIA/ZIMBABWE: Victoria Falls

 By Dan of Honeymoon Always

-Victory Falls creates the largest curtain of falling water in the world and is by far the most visited attraction in Zimbabwe or Zambia.
+Victoria Falls creates the largest curtain of falling water in the world and is by far the most visited attraction in Zimbabwe or Zambia.
 The waterfall can be seen from either country and which side is best to see it from is up for debate.
 Either way, the falls are an amazing site and are know as one of the seven natural world wonders.
-Victory Falls can be reached by flying from Johannesburg, South Africa to either Livingstone, Zambia or Victoria Falls, Zimbabwe.
+Victoria Falls can be reached by flying from Johannesburg, South Africa to either Livingstone, Zambia or Victoria Falls, Zimbabwe.